Pacific Oyster Invasion: Challenges for Swedish Bathers

 It is a concern that it will spread, but there is not much we can do about it, he says and adds:

-Generally, you want to have as few new and alien species as possible, because it is difficult to predict the consequences.
-It may bring in diseases and have unwanted ecological effects.
+Generally, you want to have as few new and alien species as possible, since it is difficult to predict the consequences.
+It may introduce diseases and have unwanted ecological effects.

-The Pacific oyster is a type of mussel that was first discovered in Sweden in 2006.
+The Pacific oyster is a type of mussel that was discovered for the first time in Sweden in 2006.
 Since then, they have become one of the most common mussels found along Sweden's west coast.

-The species is mainly found in Västra Götaland and Bohuslän, but is also found in Halland and in The Sound.
-In the west, it is a matter of established populations, while it is individual cases further south.
+The species is found mainly in Västra Götaland and Bohuslän, but is also found in Halland and in The Sound.
+In the west, it is about established populations, while it is about individual cases further south.

 Unlike sea squirts, which sit in the water's edge, the Pacific oyster can settle a few meters down in the water.

-The Pacific oyster also contributes to positive effects on the environment, as they filter plankton and improve water quality.
+The Pacific oyster also contributes to positive effects for the environment, as they filter plankton and improve water quality.

 Source: University of Gothenburg.